DannyFung97/image-gallery-project/README.md

 ![](/screenshots/Slideshow.png)

-### To see the app, visit www.dannygallery.cloud or the subdomain: dannygatsbyimages.netlify.app
+### To see the app, visit www.dannygallery.cloud or the subdomain: dannygallery.netlify.app